chGm/ChattyTeamGreen/README.md

 ## Steps
 1. Create/steal your own background
-2. Setup a username
+2. Create html layout for chat
-3. Connect to the backend
+3. Connect to the backend (socket.io)
-4. Fetch messages from the backend
+4. Setup backend listeners (for messages and buzzer)
 5. Create the method to send a message
 6. Create the method to send a buzzer
 7. ?????